What is NHFQ?

 4. We research and discuss current land management and conservation issues at the places we visit.
 Whenever possible, we invite current land managers and practitioners to discuss these issues with us.

-As a student, you do not need to have any previous experience with these “elements”.
+As a student, you do not need to have any previous experience with these curricular elements.
 We will teach you how to comfortably live outdoors as well as how to closely engage with organisms both safely and respectfully.

 Safe Learning/Working Environment